BACKGROUND

 I doubt there are many people who haven’t seen The Lion King at least once in their lives, so the plot is pretty well-known.
 It starts with the presentation of Simba, a new born lion cub, who is the heir to the kingdom of Pride Rock.
 He is the son of King Mufasa, and Sarabi.
 We see that Mufasa’s brother, Scar, is annoyed at having been pushed down the line of succession, and that generally he is ignored and forgotten about, leaving him with plenty of time to brood and plot his revenge.

-The movie jumps forward a few years to find Simba very curious about his kingdom, wanting to explore and to be brave like his dad, who has tried to tell him about being part of the “Circle of Life”, but this message falls a bit flat!
+The movie jumps forward a few years to find Simba very curious about his kingdom, wanting to explore and to be brave like his dad, who has tried to tell him about being part of the “great circle of life”, but this message falls a bit flat!
 He convinces his friend, fellow cub Nala, to join him on an exploration of the Elephant Graveyard, beyond the borders of the kingdom, something that Simba’s uncle Scar told him about.
 They manage to ditch their guard, the king’s major-domo, Zazu, and find themselves in the Elephant Graveyard, where there are three hyenas waiting for them: Shenzi, Banzai, and Ed.
 Zazu comes back to help the cubs, but he is caught and thrown in the “birdie boiler” which sends him flying up into the air, and back towards Pride Rock.
 The cubs are chased by the hyenas, and trapped.
 As the hyenas are about to attack, Mufasa arrives, and fights them.
 They are much too scared of Mufasa to fight back, and run off, leaving Mufasa angry with Simba, and leading to a very awkward walk home.

-Mufasa tells Simba that he shouldn’t go looking for trouble, and that he was scared he might lose Simba today, showing Simba that everyone gets scared at times.
-He also tells Simba that the stars above are the kings of the past looking down on them, and that when Mufasa is no longer there, he will be right up there, watching over him.
-Again, this is all a bit lost on Simba!
-Then we find Scar, talking to the hyenas, as they have formed a coalition of sorts.
-He plans to kill Mufasa and Simba, leaving him the sole heir to the throne.
 The next day, Scar takes Simba to a gorge, and sits him on a rock, telling him to wait there for a surprise.
 Unsurprisingly, Simba doesn’t do what he’s told and starts following a lizard, trying to scare it off with his roar.
 Suddenly, a stampede of wildebeest appears over the hill, coming right towards Simba; they’ve been startled by Scar’s hyena pals.
 Simba is soon outrun.
-Scar has gone back to get Mufasa to help – all part of the plan.
+Scar has gone back to get Mufasa to help – but this all part of his grand plan.
 Mufasa dives in to save Simba, managing to place him on a rock, before he is taken by the wildebeest.
-Mufasa leaps out of the stampede and climbs the rockface, but Scar is waiting for him, and throws him to his death; something Simba does not see.
+Mufasa leaps out of the stampede and climbs the rockface, but Scar is waiting for him, and throws him to his death; something Simba does not see, only watching helplessly as he falls into the path of the wildebeest.
 Simba finds his father lying motionless on the ground, and thinks his death is all his fault.
 Scar then tells him to run away, with the hyenas told to kill him.
 They don’t succeed but don’t believe Simba will ever return.

-On a strip of desert, Simba has passed out from exhaustion and dehydration.
-A group of vultures are about to get him, when a meerkat, Timon, and warthog, Pumbaa, come by and scare them off.
-They find Simba, and, despite being concerned about being so close to a predator that will likely eat them, they decide to “keep him”, offering a home with them.
-Simba is reluctant, too depressed to want to talk to them, but they teach him to forget about his past, and just relax – “Hakuna Matata”; it means “no worries”.
-Simba learns to eat bugs, swim and just generally chill with Timon and Pumbaa.
-Soon, Simba’s past catches up with him, as his old pal Nala arrives at the trio’s haven one day, looking to find food and finding Pumbaa!
-Nala is confused as Scar told the pride that Mufasa and Simba were both dead, because of the stampede, but is relieved to find Simba alive, and tries to convince him to return.
+Soon, Simba’s past catches up with him, as his old pal Nala arrives at the trio’s haven one day, looking to find food.
+Nala is confused as Scar told the pride that Mufasa and Simba were both dead, because of the stampede, but she is relieved to find Simba alive, and tries to convince him to return.
 He won’t, and angered by her persistence, he walks off into the night.
 Thankfully, Rafiki, the High Priest of the savannah, who knows Simba from birth, comes by and tells Simba that he has forgotten who he is.
 Rafiki also tells Simba that he has seen his father, with Simba chasing him through the savannah to get a glimpse of his dad.
 Rafiki tells him to look into the water, saying that his father lives in him.
 Simba is disappointed by this, but then sees his father within a storm cloud.
 Mufasa tells Simba that he has forgotten who he is, and has therefore forgotten him.
 He urges him not to shirk his responsibilities.
 The encounter is over too soon, and Simba still hasn’t gotten the answers he wanted.
 Rafiki tells him he can either run from his past or learn from it, giving Simba the last bit of motivation he needs to get back to Pride Rock and challenge Scar.

 Rafiki goes to tell Nala, Timon, and Pumbaa of Simba’s plan, and they go to help.
 Timon and Pumbaa are used as live bait to distract the hyenas, and Nala is sent to rally the lionesses.
 Simba goes over to Pride Rock, and sees that many animal herds have moved on, there is no food or water, and it is in the middle of a drought, looking completely barren.
 He finds Scar striking his mother, Sarabi, for comparing him to Mufasa.
 Scar is surprised to see Simba alive, and baits him into owning up to the murder of Mufasa; he moves toward Simba until Simba loses his footing, and falls over the rock edge, digging into the front of it, to stop himself falling.
 Scar holds his paws down, telling Simba this is just how his father looked before he died, and whispers that he killed Mufasa.

 Simba leaps up and pins Scar down, telling him to admit that he is in fact the murderer, not Simba.
 He does, so the lionesses strike, only for the hyenas to do the same.
 They pounce on Simba, with the lionesses, Timon, Pumbaa and Rafiki, throwing them off so Simba can deal with Scar.
 In one final encounter, where Scar tells Simba it was the hyenas’ idea, not his, and that he isn’t to blame, a fight ensues and Simba accidentally throws Scar over the rocks.
 He falls, but survives.
 The hyenas approach him.
 Scar, unaware that they have overheard him betraying them, encourages his friends to help him.
 They are angry, and instead attack him.
 A rainstorm begins, nourishing the Pride Lands again, as Simba is encouraged to finally take his place on Pride Rock.
 He walks up to the top and roars, with the lionesses roaring in response, cementing him as their new king.
 We skip forward again, to find a similar scene to the opening sequence; this time Nala and Simba’s cub is being celebrated and presented to the animal herds, all of whom have returned, with Pride Rock restored to its former glory.

 CHARACTERS & CAST

 On the opposite side, there is Scar, the evil brooding villain of the movie.
 He is Mufasa’s brother, and therefore also Simba’s uncle.
 He has been plotting revenge all his life, ever since Mufasa became king and wants nothing more than to take his place.
 When Simba comes along, since he was first in line “before the little hairball was born”, it makes Scar’s task more difficult but also more necessary, as it motivates him to take action sooner rather than later.
 Scar needs to get the hyenas on side to help carry out his plans, but he also does the same with Simba.
 Though Scar is never kind to Simba, Simba still believes them to be friends and thinks that Scar’s sarcasm is just his way of being funny.
 Scar doesn’t care about Simba at all.
 Scar is one of the best Disney villains, in my opinion, and I think a lot of that has to do with his voice.
-British actor Jeremy Irons voices Scar, and he delivers his lines with such dryness and sarcasm that he is potentially the most quotable of all the Disney villains, with “I’m surrounded by idiots” being my favourite quote.
-Irons felt he could be very free with his vocals, twisting the words and injecting menace into them, whilst also staying very smooth, calm, and almost elegant.
-This gave Andreas Deja, supervising animator for Scar, as well as other villains such as Jafar and Gaston, lots of information to work with, so he could catch both the humour and the wickedness in his animation.
-Scar gets one of the best Disney villains’ songs with “Be Prepared”.
-Irons blew out his voice whilst recording the song.
-It was finished by Disney voice actor, the current voice of Winnie the Pooh, Jim Cummings[3].

 The trio of hyenas were animated by Alex Kupershmidt, who would later go on to animate Stitch.
 He wanted the hyenas to be like mad clowns, one minute being evil, then funny, then back to being evil, which describes them pretty well!
 Around Mufasa and Scar, they are quite scared, but around anyone else, they can be quite menacing and evil, even going so far as trying to kill a young lion cub.
 But together they are comedic, bouncing off each other, Shenzi and Banzai in particular.
 Ed is the mute hyena of the group, and the most dim-witted, not seeming to know what’s going on most of the time!
-Shenzi and Banzai are voiced by comedic actors Whoopi Goldberg and Cheech Marin.
-Marin had previously voiced Tito in Disney’s Oliver & Company (1988).
-Ed’s “vocals” were provided by Jim Cummings.

-Now for the best characters in the whole movie, Timon and Pumbaa, who are most definitely the comic relief in The Lion King.
-They mean well, even though they like to take the easy way out and just relax through life with no cares, no responsibilities – and no worries, as we hear through their song “Hakuna Matata”.
-The two lean heavily into the fart jokes at times, which aren’t as funny now as they were when I was younger, but sometimes you need to speak directly to the children watching!
 Timon and Pumbaa are voiced by Nathan Lane and Ernie Sabella.
 I love Nathan Lane thanks to this movie; I think he’s hilarious and like to watch anything he is acting in.
 I was very pleased to find he had a recurring role in Only Murders in the Building (2021-present), alongside Steve Martin and Martin Short.
 It’s also fun to watch him and Matthew Broderick together in The Producers (2005), the film of the Broadway musical, which they performed together in also.
 Broderick and Lane had not met before when working on The Lion King.
 Fun fact: there is a deleted scene in The Producers where Timon, Simba, and Pumbaa are reunited, in a pub during the opening performance of “Springtime for Hitler”.
 Nathan Lane had originally auditioned for the part of Zazu, but then came in to audition for the hyenas, with Ernie Sabella.
-The team found them so funny that they were then hired as Timon and Pumbaa instead[6].
+The team found them so funny that they were then hired as Timon and Pumbaa instead[2].
+Most recently, Nathan Lane was cast in the recurring role of Ward McAllister in The Gilded Age (2022-present); as Dominick Dunne in the Netflix series Monsters: The Lyle and Erik Menendez Story (2024); and as Bunny Schneiderman in the sitcom Mid-Century Modern (2025).
+Lane also voiced the character of Snowbell the cat in Stuart Little (1999) and its 2002 sequel.
+Ernie Sabella is also no stranger to theatre work, like Lane, having been cast as Herman in the 2004 Broadway production of Sweet Charity; as Amos Hart in the 1997 performance of Chicago; and as Sidney Bernstein in the original Broadway cast of Curtains in 2007.
+Sabella was also cast as Donald Twinkacetti in the sitcom Perfect Strangers (1986-93) and had a recurring role as Leon Carosi in Season 3 of Saved by the Bell (1989-93).

 PRODUCTION